Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 “Spiritual healing” may directly address one of the other four sheaths, focusing on the energetic body and the psychic body.

-Here’s a simplified framework from the Taoist tradition (Neigong):
+The above image is a simplified framework from the Taoist tradition (Neigong).

 Energetic healers from various traditions, including Qigong, Yoga, and Reiki, operate on this principle.